What is Physical Literacy?

 - Each location determines the length of time that a kit can be borrowed.

-- You will be given a take-home bag with resources you can keep.
+- You will be given a take-home bag.
 Individuals should be asked to return the completed questionnaire when returning the kit.

 Sport for Life (S4L) is a national movement that was started to improve the quality of sport and physical activity in Canada.
 S4L Kingston is increasing opportunities for sport and recreation activities in the Kingston area.